OUR PROMOTION OF BRITISH VALUES IN SCHOOL

 - tolerance of those of different faiths and beliefs

 At West Lea School students will encounter these principles throughout everyday school life.
 The curriculum is mapped in detail across the whole school.
 Listed below are some examples of how we promote these values in our school community:

 We champion pupil voice at West Lea.
 Our school council, elected by class peers, plays a strong role in our school, helping to make the school a better place to learn.
-Pupils have a great amount of input into what and how they learn, which promotes pupil voice.
+Pupils have input into what and how they learn, which promotes pupil voice.
 For example, the pupils decide as a class how they would like to learn certain skills in subjects and this is used to inform the teacher’s planning.

 Pupil questionnaires and interviews are also conducted throughout the year.
 We know that the formation of the school council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.